List of mammals described in the 2000s: Elephants

 In 2001, genetic evidence emerged that the African elephant (Loxodonta africana), once thought to be a single species, was in fact two, as the smaller African forest elephant was in fact a distinct species (Loxodonta cyclotis).
 L. africana is now commonly referred to as the African bush elephant.
-Strictly speaking, this is not a newly discovered species, but simply an alternative taxonomic treatment, as cyclotis already was widely recognized, but only as a subspecies.
+Strictly speaking, this is not a newly discovered species, but simply an alternative taxonomic treatment, as cyclotis was already recognized, but only as a subspecies.

 Sloths

 The pygmy three-toed sloth (Bradypus pygmaeus) was named in 2001, after its discovery in the mangrove swamps of Isla Escudo de Veraguas, a tiny island off the western coast of Panama.
 They weigh 40% less than mainland sloths, are 20% smaller, and have a distinctive fringe of long hair.

 Primates

-Since 2000, at least 25 new species of primate have been described—16 lemurs and nine monkeys, including the golden palace monkey or Madidi titi, named by auction.
+36 primate species were described in the 2000s including the golden palace monkey or Madidi titi, named by auction.